ssalberto/Computer-Vision/car_model_identification/README.md

 This project implements a **fine-grained image classification** system to identify car models from images.
 The goal is to achieve over 65% accuracy, and we reached **71.94%** test accuracy using a **Bilinear CNN** architecture with pretrained models.
 All code is implemented in **PyTorch**.

+## 📄 Data files
+Training and test files can be dowloaded from https://www.dropbox.com/s/sakfqp6o8pbgasm/data.tgz and placed in /data directory.

 ## 📁 Project Structure

 ```bash